 Strain Gages 101

-At the heart and soul of every load cell is a strain gage.
-This is the pinnacle technology that allows engineers to collect and analyze force data.
-In the industry, it is known as force measurement.
+A strain gage is at the heart and soul of every load cell.
+This pinnacle technology allows engineers to collect and analyze force data, known in the industry as force measurement.

 “Here at Interface, we pride ourselves on developing the most accurate force measurement tools, and it starts with our proprietary manufacturing of the strain gage.”
 Scott Dunne, Production Engineering Manager